Welcome to the Fall 2017 edition of comp440/comp557! Prerequisite test Quiz 1 is due on August 25 at 8 pm on Canvas.

 No subject unleashes the spirit of innovation like artificial intelligence and machine learning.
-Think of Google, Facebook, Twitter, eBay, Wikipedia, Stanley, Roomba, WoW, Farecast, NOAA’s hurricane prediction, and Microsoft’s surprise modeling, each of which is less than a decade old, and each of which embodies core algorithms in artificial intelligence.
+Think of companies like Google, Facebook, Twitter, Deep Mind and technologies like speech recognition, autonomous cars, household robots, text analytics and NLP, social bots, and Microsoft’s surprise modeling, each of which is a little over a decade old, and each of which embodies core algorithms in artificial intelligence.

 comp440 is a foundational course in artificial intelligence, the discipline of designing intelligent computer systems.
 We will learn to design and analyze autonomous agents that do the right thing in the face of limited computational resources and limited information.
 The main questions we will study are

 - how agents can effectively make decisions in fully observable, partially observable and adversarial environments, and

 - how agents can adapt their actions by learning from experience.